 What will I be able to do when I finish the course?

-The course equip students with the confidence, experience and skills needed to operate as a professional artist or seek a career in the broader arts world and creative industries.
+The course equips students with the confidence, experience and skills needed to operate as a professional artist or seek a career in the broader arts world and creative industries.
 A core teaching objective is to enable students to become self-confident in the creative language of visual art from an early point of the programme through encouraging independent learning, self-assessment, self-reflection and academic writing and research skills.

 What are the minimum entry requirements?